rz4/MinoTauro/README.md

 establishing meta-programming practices in the field of deep learning.

-While the final goal of this project is to build a framework for DL systems to have access to their own coding, this intial exploration of this coding paradigm also shows promise at accelerating the development of new deep learning models while providing significant access to the low-level tensor operations at runtime.
+While the final goal of this project is to build a framework for DL systems to have access to their own coding, this coding paradigm also shows promise at accelerating the development of new deep learning models while providing significant access to the low-torch tensor operation at runtime.
 A common trend in current DL packages is an abundance of object-oriented abstraction with packages such as Keras.
-This only reduces transparity to the already black-box nature of NN systems.
+This only reduces transparity to the already black-box nature of NN systems, and makes reproducibilty of models even more difficult.

-In order to better understand NN models and allow for quick iterative design over novel or esoteric architectures, a deep learning programmer requires access to an environment for the low level definitions of tensor operations and methods to quickly access network components for anlaysis while still providing a framework to manage large architectures.
-I beleive that the added expressability of Lisp allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by any other abstracted NN packages.
+In order to better understand NN models and allow for quick iterative design over novel or esoteric architectures, a deep learning programmer requires access to an environment for working with low level definitions of tensor operations and methods to quickly access network components for analysis, while still providing a framework to manage large architectures.
+I beleive that the added expressability of Lisp in combiation with PyTorch's functional API allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by any other abstracted NN packages.